 Instructions

-- Beat the softened butter, white sugar, and brown sugar in a large mixing bowl until light and fluffy (2–3 minutes).
+- Beat the 125 g butter (room temperature), 50 g white sugar, 100 g brown sugar in a large mixing bowl until light and fluffy (2-3 minutes).

-- Mix in the vanilla extract, almond extract, red food colouring, and room-temperature egg until fully combined.
+- Mix in the 1 tsp vanilla extract, ½ tsp almond extract, 2 tsp red food colouring and 1 egg until fully combined.

-- In a separate bowl, whisk together the flour and cacao powder, then gradually add to the wet mixture.
-Stir until just combined to avoid overmixing, which can make cookies tough.
+- In a separate bowl, whisk together the 175 g flour, pinch salt and 50 g cacao powder then add to the wet mixture, stirring until just combined.
+Avoid overmixing, which can make cookies tough.

-- Gently fold in the white chocolate chunks, saving a few to press on top of the cookies before baking for a polished look.
+- Gently fold in the 150 g white chocolate chunks, saving a few to press on top of the cookies before baking for a polished look.

-- Cover and chill the dough for at least 30 minutes to firm up the butter, ensuring the cookies hold their shape while baking.
+- Chill for at least 30 minutes to firm up the butter, ensuring the cookies hold their shape while baking.

 - Preheat the oven to 175°C (350°F) and line a baking tray with parchment paper.